eddieoz/truffle-mercado-pokemon/README.md

     miner.start(1)
     ```

+## Setup using Mist or Ethereum wallet (for using Truffle, jump to the next section)

+1. Open file accounts-for-testing.txt

+2. Load contracts/pokecoin.sol in Mist (contracts > Deploy new contract) and use the demo accounts from Player1 and Player2 to launch the contract.

+3. Load contracts/pokecentral.sol in Mist and use the demo accounts from Player1 and Player2 to launch the contract.

+4. Load contracts/pokemarket.sol no Mist and use PokeCoinAddress and PokeCentralAddress to launch the contract.

+5. You must update PokeMarketAddress in the contracts PokeCoin e PokeCentral to enable access.

+6. Update the variables PokeCoinAddress, PokeCentralAddress e PokeMarketAddress in mercadopokemon.js

+7. Load player1.html and player2.html in separate windows.

 ## Setup truffle
 1. Go to the truffle-mercado-pokemon dir and open the Truffle console on a new terminal
     ```